xiehuanyi/Tinytron/README.md

 - Use larger `grad_accum_steps` by reducing `--batch_size`

 ### Slow Training
-- Ensure Flash Attention is installed
+- Ensure your PyTorch/CUDA build supports optimized SDPA kernels
 - Enable `--use_compile`
+- For MoE, prefer grouped GEMM kernels as much as possible
 - Check MFU percentage (should be >30% for efficient training)
 - Increase `--batch_size` to better utilize GPU